nest/nest-simulator/doc/README.rst

 --------------------------------------

-If you are using Linux and want to locally install the docs and  generate the html files, you can follow the steps below.
+If you are using Linux and want to locally install the docs and generate the html files, follow the steps below.

 Requirements
 ~~~~~~~~~~~~